spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 Manager: Time: 1722892734.1165183 Generated samples so far 400
 ```

 Subtracting time between swaps, we get on average 162 seconds per 100 samples, or 1.62 seconds per sample (0.62 samples per second).
-This is now our baseline
+This is now our baseline.

 ## 2. Process parallelism

 Surely, we can fit more processes on the same node, how about 8?
-We can do this by just launching 8 python processes in parallel in the terminal
+We can do this by just launching 8 python processes in parallel in the terminal:

 ```bash
 #!/bin/bash